alexandrephausmann/FastOrd/README.md

 ## 🚀 Technology idea

-The idea it was improve my personal skills and mix that in one entire system.
-To make the third systems integration, my idea was use RabbitMQ.
+The idea was to improve my personal skills and mix that into one entire system.
+To make the third systems integration, my idea was to use RabbitMQ.

 <h2>Tools</h2>
 <ul>